Guidance

 What to do if the luer lock adaptor has not been used

 The technique for preparing the vaccine, as set out in the video and SPC, should be followed.
-If the luer lock adapter has been detached following reconstitution, or was not used in the preparation of the vaccine, providing the preparation technique has not introduced microbial contamination (that is, appropriate infection control procedures have been followed) and the syringe contains a full reconstituted dose, it is possible to attach a needle to the luer slip tip and safely administer a full dose of the vaccine.
+For vials supplied with a luer lock adapter, if this has been detached following reconstitution, or was not used in the preparation of the vaccine, providing the preparation technique has not introduced microbial contamination (that is, appropriate infection control procedures have been followed) and the syringe contains a full reconstituted dose, it is possible to attach a needle to the luer slip tip and safely administer a full dose of the vaccine.

 Resources

-To order RSV stickers, social media graphics, posters or patient leaflets to be delivered to you, please visit Health Publications and register for a health professional account.
+To order RSV stickers, social media graphics, posters or patient leaflets to be delivered to you, please visit Find public health resources and register for a health professional account.
 Searching for RSV should identify patient resources available.
 Digital resources such as the social media graphics and BSL videos are download only.

 Healthcare practitioner resources to support the RSV programme including the Green Book RSV chapter, Information for Healthcare Practitioners document and a training slide set for both programmes are available on the RSV immunisation collection site.
 The PGD is also available on the UKHSA PGD templates collection page ready for local authorisation.